 Is clinical sport medicine science improving?

-Eight articles on PainSci cite Grant 2014: 1.
+Eight pages on PainSci cite Grant 2014: 1.
 The Complete Guide to IT Band Syndrome 2.
 The Complete Guide to Patellofemoral Pain Syndrome 3.
 Complete Guide to Plantar Fasciitis 4.
 Shin Splints Treatment, The Complete Guide 5.
 A Historical Perspective On Aches ‘n’ Pains 6.
 Pseudo-Quackery in Physical Therapy 7.
 Complete Guide to Frozen Shoulder 8.
 Science versus Experience in Musculoskeletal Medicine

 PainSci commentary on Grant 2014: ?This page is one of thousands in the PainScience.com bibliography.
 It is not a general article: it is focused on a single scientific paper, and it may provide only just enough context for the summary to make sense.
 Links to other papers and more general information are provided wherever possible.